Harvey A. Schenkein, D.D.S., Ph.D.

 Paul Tucker Goad Professor and chair

 Faculty in the Department of Periodontics participate in the training of predoctoral dental students by emphasizing the evidence-based underpinnings of contemporary periodontics while providing innovative educational instruction.
 The department also trains specialists in periodontics via its postgraduate program.
-Furthermore, our faculty provides outstanding care to our patients through VCU Dental Care, the faculty practice of the VCU School of Dentistry.
+Furthermore, faculty provide outstanding care to patients through VCU Dental Care, the faculty practice of the VCU School of Dentistry.

 PERI 508.
 Physical Diagnosis.
 2 Hours.

 Semester course; 30 lecture hours.
 2 credits.
 Provides lectures and hands on experience in physical diagnosis, history taking, general physical examination and review of major organ systems.

 PERI 511.
 Anesthesiology Rotation.
 1.5 Hour.

 Semester course; 45 clinical sessions.
 1.5 credits.
 Provides students with experience in general anesthesia under the direction of the dental anesthesiologist.
 Emphasizes operating room procedures, airway management, intravenous technique, anesthetics and resuscitative procedures.
 Includes clinical management of conscious sedation cases.

 Semester course; 30 lecture/seminar hours.
 2 credits.
 Reviews concepts of parental conscious sedation techniques to include anatomy and physiology of the respiratory, cardiovascular and central nervous system, drug pharmacology, intravenous technique, prevention, recognition and management of complications, management of emergencies, physiologic monitoring and equipment, basic life support and advanced cardiac life support.